airitaylan/customer-segmentation-analysis/README.md

-# customer-segmentation-analysis
+# Customer Segmentation Analysis

 ## Purpose
 This analysis aims to identify which types of customers contribute most to total revenue.

 ## Method
-Customers are segmented based on whether their average order value and order frequency are above or below the median.
+Customers are segmented based on whether their average order value and order frequency are above or below the median across all customers.

 ## Result
 Customers with above-median average order value and frequency generate over 60% of total revenue.